 Fire engulfs a plane that crashed just off the runway at Robertson Airport in Plainville Thursday.

-The man killed when a plane crashed at Robertson Airport in Plainville last Thursday is James Seaver.
+A man was killed when a plane crashed at Robertson Airport in Plainville on Thursday evening.

 The crash caused the single-engine Cessna 172 to burst into flames.